alexfernandez/alexfernandez.github.io/2021/understanding-einstein.md

 ## What Is Stuff Made of

-Our starting point is going to be the same question that philosophers and wise people have been asking since the beginning of time: what are things made of?
+Our starting point is going to be the same question that philosophers and other curious people have been asking since the beginning of time: what are things made of?